 “I’m happy to qualify 11th because we get a free choice of tyres tomorrow.
 We also start from the clean side of the grid.”
-How many times have you heard a driver say words to that effect?
-Are they just putting a brave face on things, or is there genuine evidence that qualifying 11th is superior to qualifying 10th?
+How many times did you hear a driver say words to that effect when the tyre rules were in place?
+Were they just putting a brave face on things, or is there genuine evidence that qualifying 11th was superior to qualifying 10th?
 Let’s look at the data.

 Firstly, the issue of where a driver qualifies can be surprisingly messy.
 Grid penalties are regular, sometimes drivers are excluded from qualifying, and semi-regularly drivers in Q3 will not complete a Q3 lap.
 The clean side of the grid is also not consistent on different tracks.
 For this investigation I’m comparing qualifying positions and nothing else (i.e. not starting position).
 This approach has some weaknesses (as does every other approach), but it keeps the problem simple at least.